Citadel-Station-13/Citadel-Station-13-RP/README.md

   - /players: player data, like saves and characters get dumped in here
 - /tmp: server scratch space
   - /assets - for asset generation
+  - /config - used as scratch space for config

 You only need to make the top level folders (e.g. config, data) static folders in TGS4.